9770 Patuxent Woods Dr #200

 At its meeting on Tuesday, November 23, 2021, the Howard County Board of Elections approved changing the location of three Early Voting Centers, changing the location of three ballot drop boxes, and adding four new ballot drop box locations as listed in the following notice:

-The next Open Meeting of the Howard County Board of Elections is scheduled for Monday January 24, 2022 at 4:00 PM.
-The meeting is open to the public and will be held virtually online via Google Meet.
+The next meeting of the Howard County Board of Elections is scheduled for Monday June 27, 2022 at 4:00 PM.
+The meeting is open to the public and will be held online virtually via Google Meet.

 Tentative Agenda (PDF)